Mollie on Metamorphosis

 “But didn’t the people get bored being trapped in their homes?
 The people got incredibly bored, sometimes it felt unbearable, however within these moments they noticed things they never had before, like birds gliding past their window, the sun’s hues and the delicate shadows their homes created.
 This connected them back to their spirituality, which often got lost prior to isolation, due to the rush of everyday life.
 Once the virus passed people remembered to take time out to notice these small precious moments.”

-Apart from the ‘little things’ of everyday life, what else has been brining you joy and inspiration?
+Apart from the ‘little things’ of everyday life, what else has been bringing you joy and inspiration?

 In Praise of Shadows by Jun'ichirō Tanizaki, an essay on Japanese aesthetics which gives me goosebumps every time I read it.
 Another book I read recently is The Comfort of Things by Daniel Miller, where he enters the homes of thirty individuals who all live on the same street and reflects on the relationship between their identities and the interiors which they inhabit.